Claudia Blum

-Claudia Blum Capurro (born 9 August 1948) is a Colombian psychologist and politician who served as foreign minister.
+Claudia Blum de Barberi (née Blum Capurro; born 9 August 1948) is a Colombian psychologist and politician who served as foreign minister.
 A veteran Senator, she became the first woman to serve as President of the Senate of Colombia.
 She also served as the 26th Permanent Representative of Colombia to the United Nations.

 Background

 Claudia was born in Cali, Colombia on 9 August 1948 to Harold Blum Mejía and Liliam Capurro Borrero.
 She first went to school in Cali to the prestigious bilingual school Colegio Colombo Británico until her family moved to Boston, United States, where she finished her high school education.
 She returned to Colombia to study Psychology at the University of Valle and moved on to obtain her Masters in Political Studies from the Pontifical Xavierian University.
 She has also carried out advanced studies in negotiation and conflict resolution at the Harvard Law School.

 She grew up in a Conservative leaning household but she briefly flirted with the Left as she became interested in politics and was influenced by the Liberal politician Luis Carlos Galán., although she returned to the right for the rest of her political career, and has been particularly loyal to very conservative former president Álvaro Uribe Vélez.
 In 1982 her father, Harold Blum Mejía, was killed by the rebel forces FARC-EP which prompted most of her family to leave the country, she however chose to stay and continue her political aspirations.

 While attending a Cure concert, she met her future husband Francisco José Barberi Ospina CEO of Tecnoquímicas, the biggest pharmaceutical company of Colombia and one of the 50 biggest business groups of the country.
 Together they have two children Mauricio and Andrea Barberi Blum.